Call now for a FREE Consultation

 How Will You Receive The Notice?

-If you are stopped by the police, a notice of intended prosecution can be given verbally.
-However, if the vehicle is not stopped at the time of the alleged offence, the NIP will be served by post to the registered keeper of the vehicle.
+If you are stopped by the police at the time of the alleged offence, attending officers will likely provide you with notice of their intent to prosecution verbally at the roadside.
+However, if the vehicle is not stopped at the time of the alleged offence, the NIP should be served by post to the registered keeper of the vehicle, within the required timeframe of 14 days.

-A section 172 notice will also accompany the NIP.
-This places a legal obligation on the registered keeper to supply details of the driver of the vehicle at the time of the alleged offence.
-If you weren’t driving the car at this time, you will need to name the driver on this form and they will then be sent a new notice of intended prosecution in their own name.
+The section 172 part of the notice, places a legal obligation on the registered keeper to supply details of the driver of the vehicle at the time of the alleged offence.
+If you weren’t driving the car at this time, you will need nominate the driver on this form and provide their relevant contact details.
+The nominee will then be sent a new notice of intended prosecution in their own name.
+It is crucial that only the registered keeper or nominated person, completes the Section 172 notice.

 What If You Move House And Don’t Receive A NIP?

-A notice of intended prosecution is sent to the registered address of the vehicle according to DVLA records.
+A notice of intended prosecution is sent to the registered address of the vehicle pursuant to DVLA records.
 These records are based upon the address recorded on the registration certificate for the vehicle.

-Every driver has a legal obligation to inform the DVLA if they move address – your logbook must be updated whenever you move house.
+Every driver has a legal obligation to inform the DVLA if they move address and to update their logbook respectively.
 Therefore, the NIP is considered legally served if it has been sent to the address recorded by the DVLA.

-You will not usually be able to contest a failure to respond to a section 172 request as a result of forgetting to update your address details after moving house.
+You will generally face difficulty contesting a failure to respond to a section 172 request, as a result of forgetting to update your address details after moving house.

 What If You Don’t Receive The Notice Within 14 Days?

 A notice of intended prosecution must be received by the registered keeper of the vehicle within 14 days.
-However, there are a few situations in which you may not receive a NIP through the post within 14 days.
+However, there are a few situations in which this may not apply, such as:

-• If you are stopped by the police during the alleged offence, you may be given verbal notice of intended prosecution, rather than receiving a NIP through the post.
+• If you are stopped by the police at the time of alleged offence, you may be given verbal notice of intended prosecution, rather than receiving a NIP through the post.

-If you receive a notice of intended prosecution after the 14-day window has elapsed, it’s worth seeking legal advice from a specialist motoring offences solicitor.
-They will be able to advise you on whether it could be possible for the case to be overturned as a result of the delay.
+If you receive a notice of intended prosecution after the 14-day window has elapsed, we would recommend seeking legal advice from a specialist motoring offences solicitor.
+They will be able to advise you on whether the matter is time barred and if it’s possible for the case to be overturned as a result of being served out of time.

 Click here to contact us today and have a friendly chat with one of our specialist motoring offence solicitors